-Once an Academic Report has been provided to the student, it is the student's responsibility to review the information to ensure the report is complete and accurate.
-If a student believes that an error has been made or the student has a question about what has been reported, then the student can request an academic review of the course, grade or units in question by emailing IPacademics@calstate.edu.
+If a student believes that an error has been made on his/her Academic Report, then the student can request an academic review of the course, grade or units in question by emailing IPacademics@calstate.edu.
 Academic reviews can take several months to complete depending on circumstances.
 Reviews must be requested 1) before a student graduates with the degree that they were pursuing while studying abroad on IP and 2) no later than 12 months after the date that appears on his/her Academic Report, whichever date comes first.
 Requests made after this time will not be considered.

-Academic Misconduct
+S. Academic Misconduct